gezalore/designbench/docs/source/import.rst

 It is even better if your design is configurable, and the configuration can be tuned such that it yield a conveniently sized benchmark.
-The Vortex GPU design included in designbench is a good example of such a case.
+The Vortex GPU design included in RTLMeter is a good example of such a case.

 Functionality
 ^^^^^^^^^^^^^